 - (b) The guideline charts at pages 40, 42 and 49 in the booklet posted at https://ohs-pubstore.labour.alberta.ca/gs006 shall be among the considerations taken into account by employers, and by the joint committee or health and safety representatives when evaluating precautions required in extreme or adverse weather conditions. - 22.07 The Employer will issue the necessary equipment to personnel when required under the Occupational Health and Safety Act, including the supply of safety helmets, sweatbands, liners in winter, gloves for welding and gas cutting operations, burning goggles and non-prescription safety glasses, hand cleaner and paper towels, and gloves.
-On abnormally corrosive maintenance or revamp or repair work in which the employee's clothes may be abnormally or permanently damaged, the Employer shall supply either the necessary protective clothing or a set of coveralls at no cost to the employee.
 The said protective clothing shall be returned when no longer required.
 The Employer shall have the right to with-hold issuing gloves when they feel the provision is being abused or misused.
 Tools, safety equipment or protective clothing shall be kept in good condition at all times.
+Employees willfully misusing or failing to report the loss of tools, safety equipment or protective clothing may be subject to the cost of replacement and/or discipline.